mkeeter/mpr/README.md

 ### `mpr::Context`
 The `Context` class is responsible for actually rendering tapes on the GPU.
-In particular `Context::render2D` implements Alg.
+In particular, `Context::render2D` implements Alg.
 3 from the paper, and `Context::render3D` implements the 3D rendering discussed in Section 4.2

 The `eval_tiles_i` kernel in `context.cu`